 A man of prodigious corporeal energy And vast cerebral prowess J. S. Bach walked 300 kilometres To hear Buxtehude Play the organ

 FINAL DRAFT

-And didn't suswer And finished said you gre so tacky And wanted to 5, to Houston
+And didn't suswer Ant finishky said you are so tacky And wanted to go to Houston